briangershon/typescript-vscode-dev/README.md

 # typescript-vscode-dev

-Use a VSCode dev container as your virtual TypeScript development environment.
+Use a VSCode dev container as your virtual TypeScript development environment for Node apps.

 ## Getting Started